AguLeon/MCPWorld/Streamlined_README.md

 - `cd ~/MCPWorld`: Return to the project root where the bootstrap script lives.
 - `python3 tools/bootstrap_env.py start --only streamlit`: Launch only the Streamlit UI—everything else (VNC, noVNC, Ollama, etc.) is already running from Docker Compose.
 Drop `--only streamlit` if you ever need the bootstrapper to manage the full stack instead.

-> ✅ Keep this page handy—we’ll append more steps as additional tooling comes online.

 ## 3. Initialize the Local LLM